On this page you can find my research and writings.

 This work is about cultural economics, political economy, public choice, Austrian School capital and entrepreneurial theory, the distribution effects of economic policy-making and the history and methodology of economics.
 Much of my research combines among these categories.

-There is also information about our book Artists and Markets in Music (Routledge 2024).
+There is also information about our book Artists and Markets in Music (Routledge 2024) and the North American Workshop on Cultural Economics.

 Thank you.